Nihalrt/MoodMetric/README.md

 ### Sentiment Analysis

-The project employs the VADER sentiment analysis tool to categorize text data into the following sentiment labels:
+The project employs the sentiment analysis tool to categorize text data into the following sentiment labels:

 - Extremely Positive
 - Very Positive